AdobeDocs/experience-manager-65.en/help/forms/using/configure-data-sources.md

 1. In the [!UICONTROL Form Data Model Http Client Configuration for REST data source] dialog:

-   * Specify the maximum number of permitted connections in the **[!UICONTROL Connection limit in total]** field.
-The default vaue is 20 connections.
+   * Specify the maximum number of permitted connections between form data model and RESTful web services in the **[!UICONTROL Connection limit in total]** field.
+The default value is 20 connections.

-   * Specify the maximum number of permitted connections per route in the **[!UICONTROL Connection limit on per route basis]** field.
+   * Specify the maximum number of permitted connections for each route in the **[!UICONTROL Connection limit on per route basis]** field.
 The default value is 2 connections.

-   * Specify the value for which a persistent connection with the HTTP client is kept alive in the **[!UICONTROL Keep alive]** field.
+   * Specify the duration, for which a persistent HTTP connection is kept alive, in the **[!UICONTROL Keep alive]** field.
 The default value is 15 seconds.

-   * Specify the time that the AEM Forms server waits for establishing a connection between form data model and  RESTful web services in the **[!UICONTROL Connection timeout]** field.
+   * Specify the duration, for which the [!DNL Experience Manager Forms] server waits for a connection to establish, in the **[!UICONTROL Connection timeout]** field.
 The default value is 10 seconds.

-   * Specify the maximum time period for inactivity between two data packets in the **[!UICONTROL Socket timeout]**.
+   * Specify the maximum time period for inactivity between two data packets in the **[!UICONTROL Socket timeout]** field.
 The default value is 30 seconds.

 ## Configure SOAP web services {#configure-soap-web-services}